onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

     [![Double Ramp Jump at Hagar on Runningman](http://www.xonotic.org/m/uploads/2014/04/runningman-hagar-double-thumb.png)](http://www.xonotic.org/m/uploads/2012/11/runningman-hagar-double.final_.png)
     *click to view full size*

 -   This jump up to mortar works most reliably for me when I walk up to the ramp and jump just before I touch it.
-It’s the easiest way to get get up there without having to traverse the very open space or making a laser jump (which makes noise).
+It’s the easiest way to get get up there without having to traverse the very open space or making a blaster jump (which makes noise).
     [![Ramp Jump to Mortar on Runningman](http://www.xonotic.org/m/uploads/2014/04/runningman-mortar-thumb.png)](http://www.xonotic.org/m/uploads/2012/11/runningman-mortar.final_.png)
     *click to view full size*